9 to 5 (film): Production

 Fonda said she did a lot of research, focusing on women who had begun work late in life due to divorce or being widowed.

 What I found was that secretaries know the work they do is important, is skilled, but they also know they're not treated with respect.
 They call themselves "office wives".
 They have to put gas in the boss's car, get his coffee, buy the presents for his wife and mistress.
 So when we came to do the film, we said to Colin [Higgins], OK, what you have to do is write a screenplay which shows you can run an office without a boss, but you can't run an office without the secretaries!

 Filming locations

 The home of Franklin Hart is located at 10431 Bellagio Road in Bel Air, Los Angeles.
 According to commentary included in the DVD release of the film, the home was, at the time, owned by the Chandler family, publishers of the Los Angeles Times.
 The Consolidated offices were presumably in the Pacific Financial Center located at 800 W 6th Street, at South Flower Street in Los Angeles.
 Although the story appears to be set in Los Angeles, the opening credit montage, set to the title song, is mostly composed of shots from downtown San Francisco.
-These shots include an electric MUNI bus fitted with a KFOG 104.5 FM advertisement, the Market Street clock, and a brief glimpse of the San Francisco twins, Marian and Vivian Brown.
+These shots include an electric MUNI bus fitted with a KFOG 104.5 FM advertisement, the Ferry Building clock, and a brief glimpse of the San Francisco twins, Marian and Vivian Brown.